andyl/rfx/README.md

 - Scope3: an umbrella sub-application
 - Scope4: an entire project

-Furthermore, different scopes will require different actions.
+Each scope will require different actions.
 Consider for example the operation `Rfx.Ops.Module.RenameModule`.

 Within Scope1, the `RenameModule` operation would change the name of the module, and also change any `alias` references to the module name, and emit the